desiredpersona/blog-old/_posts/2017-07-05-how-to-install-wordpress-hosting.md

 ---
 layout: post
 title: How to install WordPress with Bluehost
-description: A detailed step-by-step guide showing you how to install WordPress and setup hosting with Bluehost a highly recommended web hosting company.
+description: How to install WordPress with Bluehost a highly recommended web hosting company.
+Learn how to buy Bluehost hosting and install WordPress in 5 minutes.
 date: 2017-09-05 1:01:00
 last_modified_at: 2018-03-27 11:33:00
 author: desired persona